From Not Reacting to Emotional Control

 • Practice daily, even outside stressful moments, to build resilience.

-Method 2: Cognitive Reframing
+Emotional Control Method 2: Cognitive Reframing

 Cognitive reframing transforms negative thought patterns that fuel strong reactions.
 By consciously altering your internal narrative, you reshape emotional outcomes.